lizardoboi/admin_panel/README.md

 # Admin Panel

 ## Description
-This is the Admin Panel project.
  It uses Node.js with Express, Sequelize, PostgreSQL, and other libraries.

 ## Prerequisites
 - Node.js (v14 or higher recommended)